WeilaiTao/Apg-IC-microbiome-analysis/README.md

 # Ventilation-Associated Infectious Coryza Microbiome and Resistome Analysis
 This repository contains custom scripts and workflow records used for statistical analysis, visualization, and selected bioinformatic summaries in the manuscript:
-**Ventilation-shaped farm environments link infectious coryza dissemination, infraorbital sinus microbiome collapse and mobile resistome accumulation in laying hens
+**Ventilation-shaped farm environments structure infectious coryza dissemination, sinus microbiome collapse, and mobile resistome connectivity

 ## Overview